-Finally, leaders in the Department of Defense are concerned about overreliance on this one form of technology.
+- Leaders in the Department of Defense are concerned about over-reliance on this one form of technology.
 If GPS guidance becomes unavailable, soldiers and drones in the battlefield could essentially be left blind and unable to navigate.
 If that awareness is lost, even for a minute, the consequences can be disastrous.
-GPS also plays an important role in targeting and guidance systems for misses.
+GPS also plays an important role in targeting and guidance systems for missiles.
 As such, GPS has become both a strength and a vulnerability.

 To overcome these problems, new PNT systems are being developed that can enhance the effectiveness of existing GPS, and take advantage of alternatives to conventional GPS.

 Of course, the term GPS applies primarily to the satellite navigation system developed by the United States.
 There are other PNT systems set up by other governments around the world, as well as a number of emerging technologies which will change the way positioning, navigation and timing systems will operate in the future.
 Together, these systems are referred to as the Global PNT System of Systems, or GPSS.

 Before delving into the additional technologies which are driving the evolution of PNT, let’s address the bedrock component of the GPSS: The Global Navigation Satellite System, or GNSS.
 This term encompasses the four space-based navigation systems built by major governments for military purposes which were later applied to civilian and commercial uses.